a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

 #### Thorough Check

-Some users might not need to zoom text up to 200%.
+Some people might not need to zoom text up to 200%.
 And there might be a level of zoom below 200% where content doesn't work.

 To do a more thorough job, you should check the page at each of the zoom steps the browser makes to see if there are any odd breakpoints.